Ariel-MN/Image_inside_Script/README.md

 # Image inside Script
-Python 3.8 using base64 and pillow library.
+Python 3.8 using base64 and Pillow library.

 - Convert image files into string or binary with base64 library.
 - Using pillow library Python will consider the string as an image object and